Public Transport in Lisbon

 River Cruises & Ferries

-• 📍 Departures from Cais do Sodré and Belém
+• 📍 Departures: Cais do Sodré (Ferry) or Doca de Belém (Tours).

 Lisbon’s Most Scenic Public Transport Routes